jobial-io/scase/README.md

 ## Performance

-Scase, being a thin and lightweight layer, typically adds negligible overhead to the underlying runtime, therefore the performance characteristics are usually determined by the deployment platform and the pluggable effect type, as well as the application code.
+Scase, being a thin and lightweight layer, typically adds negligible overhead to the underlying runtime.
+The performance characteristics are usually determined by the deployment platform and the pluggable effect type, as well as the application code.

 ## Java support